Suldal Municipality: Name

 The municipality (originally the parish) is named after the Suledalen valley (Súladalr) since it was a central geographical feature of the municipality.
 The first element is the plural genitive case of súla which means "pillar" or "column" (likely referring to the mountain pass Suldalsporten).
 The last element is dalr which means "valley" or "dale".
 Before 1891, the name was written "Suledal".

 Coat of arms

 The coat of arms was granted on 11 March 1976.
 The official blazon is "Gules, three bendlets wavy Or" (I raudt ein gull bølgjeforma trillingstreng, skråstilt høgre venstre).
 This means the arms have a red field (background) and the charge is a set of the three diagonal wavy lins.
 The charge has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The lines represent the local river Suldalslågen which runs through the municipality.
 The arms were designed by Magnus Hardeland.
 The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has four parishes (sokn) within the municipality of Suldal.
+The Church of Norway has four parishes (sokn) within Suldal Municipality.
 It is part of the Ryfylke prosti (deanery) in the Diocese of Stavanger.